-Robert Kubica will be making his return to Formula One in 2019.
+Robert Kubica made his return to Formula One in 2019.
 His first taste of an F1 car was when he signed with Renault as a test driver.

-A year later, he moved to Sauber, again in a test driver role.
-But he was promoted to a race seat after Jacques Villeneuve‘s departure.
-2007 was his first full-time season and he proved to be a decent driver.
-However, in Canada, he had a horrific crash that kept him out for the US Grand Prix.
+A year later, he moved to Sauber in the capacity of a test driver, yet again.
+2007 was his first full-time season, and he proved to be a decent driver.

 Prior to his Formula One debut, he won the 2005 Formula Renault 3.5 series.
 In his F1 tenure, he had a career-high ranking of 4th in 2008.